lpereira/blotest/2020/06/21/converting-gwbasic-to-z80.rst

 It's written in Python and is set up as a pipeline, with 4 components: the lexer, the parser, the transformer, and the writer.
-(I'm currently refactoring the converter to have 4 components, that will sit between the transformer and the writer, and which sole purpose will be to transform 8086 tokens into Z80 tokens, in such as way that it's consistent and error-checked.)
+(I'm currently refactoring the converter to have another component, that will sit between the transformer and the writer, and which sole purpose will be to transform 8086 tokens into Z80 tokens, in such as way that it's consistent and error-checked; the writer step will only care about producing assembly output in the syntax of a particular Z80 assembler.)

 Each component is a generator, yielding a token whenever they're done munching their input.